On Data Thinning for Model Validation in Small Area Estimation: MSE-Based Validation with Data Thinning

 \subsection{The Thinning Gap}

-The thinning gap, $\msethin - \msefull$, is the systematic difference of the thinned-data MSE compared to the full-data MSE.
-To understand its structure, we first review how shrinkage arises in the classical Fay--Herriot model,
+The thinning gap, $\msethin - \msefull$, is the systematic difference between the thinned-data and full-data MSE for predicting the fixed finite-population mean $\theta_i$ from Assumption~\ref{assump:framework}.
+Since $\theta_i$ is common to all candidate models, this difference is comparable across model choices.
+To gain insight into its structure, we derive this gap analytically under a correctly specified Fay--Herriot model.
+We first review how shrinkage arises in the classical formulation,

 where $x_i$ are $p$-dimensional covariate vectors, $\beta$ is the coefficient vector, and $u_i$ are random effects capturing residual variability in $\theta$.

 Assuming $\beta$ and $\sigma^2$ are known, the posterior mean of $\theta_i$ given $y_i$ is